-Then you have a list of verbs with multiple personalities: appear, feel, grow, look, prove, remain, smell, sound, taste, and turn.
+Then you have a list of verbs with split personalities: appear, feel, grow, look, prove, remain, smell, sound, taste, and turn.
 Sometimes these verbs are linking verbs; sometimes they are action verbs.
-Their function in a sentence decides what you should call them.
+Their function in a sentence determines what you should call them.

-How do you tell when they are action verbs and when they are linking verbs?
+How do you tell when these words are action verbs and when they are linking verbs?
 If you can substitute am, is, or are for the verb and the sentence still sounds logical, you have a linking verb on your hands.
 But if, after the substitution, the sentence makes no sense, you are dealing with an action verb.
-Here are some examples:

 Chris is the grasshopper?
-I don't think so!
-In this sentence then, tasted is an action verb.
+No way!
+In this sentence, tastes is an action verb.

 The grasshopper is good?
 You bet.
 Roast your own!

-I smell the delicious aroma of the grilled octopus.
+I smell the delicious aroma of grilled octopus.

 I am the delicious aroma?
 Not the last time I checked.
 Smell, in this sentence, is an action verb.

-The aroma is appetizing?
+The octopus is appetizing?
 Definitely!
 Come take a whiff!

-The students are the equation?
+The students are the theorem?
 Of course not!
-Here, looked is an action verb.
+Here, will prove is an action verb.

 This substitution will not work for appear.
-With appear, you have to analyze the function of the verb.
+With this verb, you must analyze its function in the sentence.

 Godzilla appeared in the doorway, spooking me badly.